tholman/generative-artistry/content/tutorials/circle-packing.md

 {{< / highlight >}}
 </div>

 Awesome, and there we have it, tiny circles all over our screen.
 Next, we can look at growing them.
-We will do this 1 unit at a time, and break out of the loop when we have a collision.
-When they collide, we'll take one step back, and break out of the loop.
+We will do this 1 unit at a time, and when they collide, we'll take one step back, and break out of the loop.

 <div class="tmd-trigger" data-from="24" data-action="replace" data-to="26">
 {{< highlight js "linenos=table,linenostart=24" >}}